Fundraise the Easy Way with Automated Online Raffle Fundraising

-Appealing prizes make for a successful fundraising raffle.
+Appealing prizes make for a successful charity raffle.
 After all, this will be the first question people will ask when approached to purchase tickets.
 Make sure the prizes are desirable and are relevant to your audience and location.
 Relevancy is important to your success – for example, while gun raffles are popular with sporting groups and clubs, a gun raffle would not be appropriate for a school fundraiser.

 Though you always want to ask for donations first, don’t limit your fundraising raffle to donated items.
 This is a mistake that many organizations make, as they want to keep all of the raffle proceeds.
 Yet organizations can raise far more money with desirable, high-value items.
 We’re not talking about $1 raffles at the football game here, in this case, donated prizes are fine and necessary to raise money.
-But if your school or organization wants to raise $5,000, $10,000 or even more on a fundraising raffle, you will likely need to purchase the grand prize.
+But if your school or organization wants to raise $10,000 or even more on a fundraising raffle, you will likely need to purchase the grand prize.

 - Sports Memorabilia: Autographed items from sports celebrities and/or game tickets can be a great raffle prize.
 This is especially relevant if a sports team or booster club is hosting a raffle.

 One of your goals is to keep costs minimal, and this is easiest if you get several of the raffle prizes donated.
-The best way to get donations is to start by talking to students, parents and employees at your school or non-profit organization.
+The best way to get donations is to start by talking to students, parents, and employees at your school or nonprofit organization.
 Individuals and local business persons may have something of value to contribute and their in-kind contributions can be considered for event sponsorship.
 After you’ve exhausted all routes for in-kind donations, purchase items to fill in the blanks.

 Wrapping Up the Fundraising Raffle